dinhyen/dinhyen.github.io/source/_posts/2013-10-31-helper-method-generate-nested-tags-from-block.markdown

 ...
 end
 ```
 This resulted in a syntax error.
-The `content-tag` is correctly treated as the first argument to `concat`.
+The `content_tag` is correctly treated as the first argument to `concat`.
 However because of Ruby's order of precedence, the block is intepreted as belonging to `concat`, not `content_tag` as intended.
 To be able to use `concat` with the `do..end` syntax, I would have to wrap `concat`'s arguments inside parentheses:
 ``` ruby
 concat( content_tag(:ul, :class => 'dropdown-menu') do
 end )
 ```
 This looked quirky and not very ruby-ish.
 Fortunately, it turned out that the other block syntax using curly braces has higher precedence than `do..end` ([source](http://stackoverflow.com/questions/2122380/using-do-block-vs-brackets?lq=1)).
-This let me eliminate the redundant parantheses:
+This let me eliminate the redundant parentheses:
 ``` ruby
 concat content_tag(:ul, :class => "dropdown-menu") { ... }
 ```